 - Lateral support as you move side to side along the baseline

 - A tight upper that keeps your foot secure as you move around the court

 Hard court tennis shoes

-Hard courts demand a lot from your tennis shoes though.
-So, you’ll need:
+The hard courts demand a lot from your shoes though.
+So you’ll need: